 This artwork and the corresponding article were attributed to the Set and Costume Design Post Graduation as a conclusion project.

-(Eidolon: Image, Double and Representation - The shadows and phantasmagorias of a videographic body-spectrum)
+(Eidolon: the shadows and phantasmagorias of a videographic body-spectrum)

 Post-graduation in Costume Design and Scenography | Centro Universitário Belas Artes de São Paulo